 - AIDS related opportunistic infections (OIs) such as MAC (mycobacterium avium complex), TB ( tuberculosis), CMV (cytomegalovirus), or cryptosporidiosis

 - Hepatitis usually caused by infection with the hepatitis A, B, or C virus

 - Alcohol or drug abuse

 Some liver problems occur during pregnancy or affect women more often than men.
 These include:

 - Hepatic adenomas (liver tumors)

-Women tend to develop alcohol-related liver disease, particularly cirrhosis (scarring of the liver) and hepatitis, more quickly than men.
+Women tend to develop alcohol-related liver disease, particularly cirrhosis (scarring of the liver) and hepatitis (inflammation of the liver), more quickly than men.

 Oral contraceptives ( birth control pills) can cause an increase in hepatic adenomas (fatty liver tumors) and should not be used in women who have had these benign (non-cancerous) tumors.